yashino91/cmbot/README.md

 ![Alt text](/screenshots/example.png?raw=true "Bot Example - Formatted as an Image")

-You can browse all currencies on CoinMarketCap through [inline queries](https://core.telegram.org/bots/inline).
+You can browse all currencies on CoinMarketCap through [Inline Queries](https://core.telegram.org/bots/inline).
 Just call the bot by its username and a query in the text input field.
-For example: @PriceLeechBot eth.
+For example: `@PriceLeechBot eth`.

 Select a result and you'll get the most important information as a rendered image via Telegram.